Authoritative Parenting using the Discipline Model

 Authoritative parents take the following approach to the components of discipline.[i]
 They . . .

-- Are devoted to the process of childrearing with the primary goal of developing their child’s character and competence.
+- Are devoted to building the parent-child relationship with the primary goal of developing their child’s character and competence.

 - Are appropriately responsive to their child’s needs.